Quantum Invariants and Fiberedness: Slopes

 Similarly, the sequence of minimal $q$-degrees is

 and we find their generating function

 from which we read off the slope $20$.

 The $(-2,3,7)$-pretzel knot admits many exceptional surgeries, namely $16,17,37/2,18,19$ and $20$.
 The $F_K$ slopes are exactly the minimal and maximal exceptional slope, while the Jones slopes are $0$ and $37/2$.
 The slopes $16,37/2$ and $20$ are all toroidal.
+Finally note that the width of the $f_n$ polynomial is approximately $(1/16-1/20)n^2$, hence $f_n$ is roughly 370 times shorter than the colored Jones polynomial $J_n$.